Semi-local string comparison: algorithmic techniques and applications

-Equivalently, a (finite) matrix is simple, if and only if its entries in the leftmost column and the bottom row are all zeros.
+When matrix $A$ is restricted to have all zeros on its bottom-left boundary (i.e.\ in the leftmost column and the bottom row), the two operations become truly mutually inverse.
+We introduce special terminology for such matrices. \begin{definition} Matrix $A$ over $\bra{i_0:i_1 \mid j_0:j_1}$ will be called \emph{simple}, if $A(i_1,j) = A(i,j_0) = 0$ for all $i$, $j$.
+Equivalently, $A$ is simple if $A^{\square\Sigma}=A$. \end{definition}

-The following classes of matrices play a fundamental role in optimisation theory (see \cite{Burkard+:96} for an extensive survey), as well as in graph and string algorithms. \begin{definition} Matrix $A$ is called \emph{totally monotone}, if
+The following classes of matrices play an important role in optimisation theory (see Burkard et al.\ \cite{Burkard+:96} and Burkard \cite{Burkard:07} for an extensive survey), and also arise in graph and string algorithms. \begin{definition} Matrix $A$ is called \emph{totally monotone}, if

 for all $i \leq i'$, $j \leq j'$. \end{definition} \begin{definition} Matrix $A$ is called \emph{a Monge matrix}, if

 for all $i \leq i'$, $j \leq j'$.
 Equivalently, matrix $A$ is a Monge matrix, if $A^\square$ is nonnegative.
 Matrix $A$ is called \emph{an anti-Monge matrix}, if $-A$ is Monge. \end{definition}